PS 107 General Chemistry (5)

 PS 111 College Chemistry I (5)

-Prerequisite: High school chemistry and MAT103 or permission
+Prerequisite: MAT103 or instructor permission

 This course provides a college-level introduction to chemistry and is intended for students going into technological, scientific, or medical fields.
 The course will focus on chemical compounds, their properties and reactions, and the scientific laws that determine their behavior.
 Course topics will include basic chemical concepts, calculations with chemical formulas and equations, chemical reactions, thermochemistry, modern theories of the atom and electronic structure, chemical periodicity, and chemical bonds.

 This course continues the study begun in PS 111 and is intended for students going into technological, scientific, engineering, or medical fields.
 The course is required in certain pre-professional programs, such as pre-medicine, pre-veterinary medicine, pre-dentistry, etc. Course topics will include crystals and solids, reaction kinetics, chemical equilibrium, solution chemistry including acid-base and complex-ion equilibria, thermodynamics, and electrochemistry.
 The course will also include a brief discussion of organic chemistry, biochemistry, and nuclear chemistry.

 Prerequisite: PS 111 and PS 112 or permission

 This course is the first in a two-semester sequence.
 The course will focus on hybridization, bond and molecular orbitals, stereochemistry, acids and bases, chemical radicals, kinetics, thermodynamics, conformational analysis, and molecular structure.
 These topics will be applied to alkanes, haloalkanes, alkenes, and alcohols.
 The course will also include spectroscopic techniques, such as NMR, IR, and mass spec, applied to structure determination of organic molecules.